North America In Vitro Diagnostics Market size exceeded USD 38 billion in 2021 and is estimated to expand at 2.5% CAGR from 2022 to 2028.

 Moreover, there has been significant rise in infectious disease such as SARS-CoV2 virus.
 As a result, the demand for in vitro diagnostic kits and reagents for the rapid diagnosis is on the rise.
-As in-vitro diagnostics involves testing of various biological samples, the outbreak of the COVID-19 pandemic is expected to boost the market growth.
-Additionally, people in North American countries have high disposable income and affordability to undergo expensive treatment regimens, thus accelerating the overall market revenue.
+As in-vitro diagnostics involves testing of various biological samples, the outbreak of the COVID-19 pandemic is expected to influence the market outlook.
+Additionally, people in North American countries have high disposable income and affordability to undergo expensive treatment regimens.